c-ent/c-ent/README.md

 ## 🚀 About Me

-I'm a passionate Full-stack Web Developer.
-My journey in the world of development made me have a diverse set of skills.
+I'm a passionate Full-stack Web Developer dedicated to creating dynamic web applications and solving complex problems.

 ## 🛠️ Skills & Technologies